Coronavirus COVID-19 - regulations for persons entering Germany

 Information on the currently applicable regulations is given below.
 Please be aware that the regulations may change if the coronavirus spreads further.

-Anyone entering Germany from abroad can be tested for the coronavirus within 72 hours.
 People from high-risk areas are obliged to take the test when they enter Germany.

 The most important questions and answers are available here:

 Testing is available at many German airports such as Düsseldorf, Cologne/Bonn, Frankfurt….

 It is currently not clearly defined if the test is free of charge for all travellers.